ortegaangelo/epgData2XMLTV/README.md

 app.py = The application start file.

-channel.xml = A list of channels used also for converting the data from epgdata - Do not change this.
+channel.xml = A list of channels used for converting the data from epgdata - Do not change this.